Cat5TV/pinecraft/README.md

 Version History
 ===============

 Pinecraft 3.1 - All applicable installers support 1.18.
 The Java version has been increased to 17, and the installer improved.
+Also addressed some changes in the Forge installer which broke compatibility with earlier versions of Pinecraft Installer.

 Pinecraft 3.0 - All applicable installers support 1.17.1.
 A few bug fixes.